 - physical weakness

-- interviews with family members about the person’s behavior
+- conduct interviews with your family members to learn about your behavior

-- a physical examination and detailed neurologic examination
+- conduct a physical examination and detailed neurologic examination

 - depression and other mood disorders